Video Conferencing Tools

 Zoom provides a video conferencing tool for video and audio conferencing, collaboration, chat, and webinars across mobile devices, desktops, telephones, and room systems.
 The system provides screen or window sharing as well as a whiteboard for illustrations and diagrams.
 Sharing files is also easy with a drag and drop capability and annotation or co-annotation features along the ability for notes or commenting on documents.
 Group collaboration allows for easy creation of groups as well as the ability to invite others to join in.
 Virtual meetings can also be recorded in MP4 or M4A video formats for future reference.

 For Delaware Tech employees, the College provides a site-wide license for “Pro Accounts” which may be activated by selecting the “Zoom Pro Account Setup” button below.
 Log into the site using your Delaware Tech Username and Password.
 Select links below for on-line tutorials, information, and support.
+UPDATE: Starting September 27, 2020, Zoom will require all meeting have a passcode or waiting room.
+To learn more, please read this update from Zoom.

 For students, Zoom provides free use of their tool but with limitations to 40 minutes and 25 participants with no recording options.
 In the online classroom, students will normally be participating with the instructor’s Zoom during instruction.